Frequently Asked Questions

 • Smart Case Review with differential diagnosis and evidence-based recommendations

-Start your 7-day free trial - $0 today with full access to all features and 20 notes included.
-Test all documentation types including First Visit, Follow-up, Medical Reports, Chat to Notes, and Smart Case Review.
+Create your free account and get 40 notes/month forever - completely free, no credit card required.
+Full access to all features including First Visit, Follow-up, Medical Reports, Chat to Notes, and Smart Case Review.
+Upgrade anytime when you need more notes.

 No installation needed - CDA runs in your web browser.
 However, you can optionally install it as a Progressive Web App (PWA) on your device: